MatiasVL/switchfully-version-control-git/50-web-development-web-frameworks-vaadin-14/codelabs/10-exercises/src/main/java/com/switchfully/vaadin/exercise/exercise_08_images/README.md

 Add an image of the accomodation to the results of the search screen.

-The path where you can find the images is configured in `Paths.java`.
+The path where you can find the images is configured in `com.switchfully.vaadin.exercise.common.Paths.java`.

 ![screenshot](exercise.png)